Clinical Supervision for Trauma-Informed Associate Therapists

 I help pre-licensed therapists build solid clinical skill and explore private practice through honest, supportive supervision.

 My approach is direct, supportive, and grounded in real clinical work.
-We focus on case conceptualization, ethics, nervous system awareness, and decision-making — with space to talk openly about money, boundaries, and building a practice that actually supports your life.
+We focus on your cases, ethical dilemmas, nervous system awareness, and decision-making — with space to talk openly about money, boundaries, and building a practice that actually supports your life.

-If you’re motivated, organized, thoughtful, and want supervision that prepares you for the real realities of clinical work and private practice, let’s talk!
+If you’re motivated, organized, thoughtful, and want supervision that prepares you for the real realities of clinical work, group and private practice, let’s talk!

 Or, fill out the form below.